The Ebony Horse: South Asia

+India

+Author Mark Thornhill published an Indian tale with the title The Magic Horse.
+In this tale, a carpenter and a goldsmith compete over who is the most skilled craftsman.
+The king announces he will be the judge of the dispute and orders them to bring him their finest works.
+The goldsmith brings a metal fish that can swim and the carpenter a wooden horse that can move about.
+The king's son mounts the horse and flies away to another kingdom.
+In this kingdom, he learns about the princess, secluded in a tower, and who is weighed very morning against a garland of flowers so that it can be assured no man has touched her.

-A variant titled Uṛhan Ghōṛā ("The Flying Horse") was collected from the Baiga.
-In this version, the raja sets up a contest between a smith and a carpenter to settle their dispute.
+Anthropologist Stephen Fuchs collected a tale titled Uṛhan Ghōṛā ("The Flying Horse"), from a Baiga source named Musra, from the Bijora village near Dindori in eastern Mandla.
+In this tale, the raja sets up a contest between a smith and a carpenter to settle their dispute.
 The carpenter fashions a winged horse with an internal engine.
 The raja's young son rides on the horse and is carried over to another kingdom, where he sleeps with the princess.
 The princess's belly begins to grow and her father discovers the culprit: the foreign prince.
-On the day of the execution, he escapes with the princess on the winged horse, but the couple must make a hasty descent on an small island for her to give birth.
+On the day of the execution, he escapes with the princess on the winged horse, but the couple must make a hasty descent on a small island for her to give birth.
 Once their son is born, the family is separated: the young boy is adopted by a royal couple; the princess loss her memory and is adopted as the niece of a lower cast woman, and the prince marries another rani.
 Their fates converge as the prince stops an incestual marriage between son and the mother.

 In another Indian variant, The Flying Horse, a carpenter creates an "airplane with an engine" for his friend, the prince.
 The prince rides the airplane to a marble palace in a distant kingdom across the ocean, where he meets a princess.
 They fall in love and she becomes pregnant.
-After an unfornate accident, the prince separates from the pregnant princess, who gives birth to a boy.
+After an unfortunate accident, the prince separates from the pregnant princess, who gives birth to a boy.
 The two are also separated: the boy is found by a couple and his mother is rescued by prostitutes.
 Years later, the boy becomes a youth, buys his mother from the brothel and meets his father, who has become an old man.